 The importance of CRM features depends on the role of end users and their daily tasks.
 Here's what I think sets the best CRMs apart from the rest.
 These are also the criteria based on which we evaluated the CRM solutions.

-Over the past few weeks, I've evaluated over 30+ CRM tools, and the 10 that made the cut really stood out.
+Over the past few weeks, I've evaluated over 30+ CRM tools, and the 11 that made the cut really stood out.
 They impressed me with how easy they are to use, their ability to automate sales processes, deliver data-driven insights, and handle task management.

-To be included in the CRM software category, a product must:
+To be included in the CRM Software category, a product must:

 Users highlight its ability to manage leads, contacts, and opportunities seamlessly, while also appreciating the advanced reporting tools and real-time dashboards that support data-driven decision-making.